ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-run_MDS(weight), return()
+run_MDS(m_weight), return()

 Pools the functions: 'set_templates2', 'calc_sim_matrix', 'calc_dist_matrix', 'calc_pos' and 'plot_MDS'.

 ---

-run_TSNE, return()
+run_TSNE(m_weight), return()

 Analogous to 'run_MDS' but with the TSNE.

 ---

-set_templates2(), return(rectangles_final, regions_final)

-Extracts pulses from five different bats (ppip, eser, mdau, pnat and nlei) to use as reference images.

----

-calc_features(rectangles, regions, templates, num_reg), return(features, features_key, features_freq)
+calc_features(rectangles, regions, templates, num_reg, list_bats, num_total), return(features, features_key, features_freq)

 Transforms regions into a feature matrix.
 Every row is one region.
-The first five columns contain frequency information (freq range, min freq, max freq, av freq, duration).
-These are scaled to contain half of the information in total divided equally over the five metrics.
-The remaining columns are the ssim scores with every reference in 'templates' (set by 'set_templates2').
-Num_reg is the total number of regions to allow pre-allocation (can be calculated by 'calc_num_regions').
+The first seven columns contain frequency information (freq range, min freq, max freq, av freq, duration, peak T freq and peak F freq).
+These are scaled to contain half of the information in total divided equally over the seven metrics.
+The remaining columns are the ssim scores with every reference in 'templates'.
+Num_reg, list_bats and num_total is information needed to read the templates.
+All of these can be set by running 'loading_init'.

 Features_key links the row number to a position in the original dictionary and features_freq are the first five columns unscaled.